 Reinsurance enables to mitigate the underwriting risk, and policies and procedures have been developed, enabling the prudent management of the use of reinsurance, including both the risks transferred (identifying the maximum net risk to be retained, appropriate to the established risk tolerance limits, and setting types of appropriate reinsurance arrangements) and the risks arising from reinsurance, namely counterparty risk.
 Credendo XS carefully selects its reinsurers and sets an internal requirement for all reinsurers to be rated at least investment grade.
 The choice of counterparties varies little from year to year, indicating an overall satisfaction with both the relationships and the creditworthiness of these counterparties.
+Furthermore, a strict follow-up and regular review of the relations and the performance of the agreements enable to optimise these agreements beyond the pure rating requirement.

 As Credendo XS's risk profile is substantially influenced by the risk mitigation techniques used, the assessment of the impact and the effectiveness of reinsurance is important.
-When comparing the regular (i.e. including risk mitigation from reinsurance) SCR calculation for underwriting risk with the result without taking reinsurance into account, reinsurance saved about 78.6 mio EUR of regulatory SII capital required for underwriting risk at end 2018.